2020 Annual Meeting Webinar Series

 As we've previously announced, FSBPT has cancelled all in-person meetings in 2020.

-Instead, FSBPT will provide some educational content that would normally occur during the Annual Meeting via a series of webinars throughout the year.
+Instead, FSBPT is providing some educational content that would normally occur during the Annual Meeting via a series of webinars throughout the year.
 While cancelling the in-person meeting was not an easy decision, we are as excited about the quality of our webinar series as we have been about our in-person meetings.
 We have lined up outstanding speakers for you!
-Please take a look at the lineup, mark your calendars, and look out for more details.
+Please take a look at the lineup, view past webinars, mark your calendars for upcoming webinars, and look out for more details.